Washington Huskies men's soccer

 The Washington Huskies men's soccer team is an intercollegiate varsity sports team of the University of Washington.
-The team is a member of the Big Ten Conference of the National Collegiate Athletic Association.
+The team is a member of the Big Ten Conference of the National Collegiate Athletic Association (NCAA).

+The team was formed in 1962, winning in their NCAA debut v the University of Victoria, 2–0.
+Washington finished the season with a 2–1 record.

+Washington won their first NCAA national title in 2025 after defeating NC State 3–2 with a golden goal by Harrison Bertos.